joshualockhart/learningGit/notes.md

 Cats
 ====

-*Cats are animals
+.*Cats are animals
-*Cats have fur
+.*Cats have fur
-*Generally, cats don't care about much
+.*Generally, cats don't care about much